MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/index.md

 - Enabling tap gesture support in a [`ListView`](xref:Xamarin.Forms.ListView).
 For more information, see [ListView SelectionMode on Windows](listview-selectionmode.md).
 - Enabling the pull direction of a `RefreshView` to be changed.
 For more information, see [RefreshView Pull Direction on Windows](refreshview-pulldirection.md).
 - Enabling a [`SearchBar`](xref:Xamarin.Forms.SearchBar) to interact with the spell check engine.
 For more information, see [SearchBar Spell Check on Windows](searchbar-spell-check.md).
+- Setting the thread on which a [`WebView`](xref:Xamarin.Forms.WebView) hosts its content.
+For more information, see [WebView Execution Mode on Windows](webview-executionmode.md).
 - Enabling a [`WebView`](xref:Xamarin.Forms.WebView) to display JavaScript alerts in a UWP message dialog.
 For more information, see [WebView JavaScript Alerts on Windows](webview-javascript-alert.md).

 The following platform-specific functionality is provided for Xamarin.Forms pages on UWP:

-- Collapsing the [`MasterDetailPage`](xref:Xamarin.Forms.MasterDetailPage) navigation bar.
-For more information, see [MasterDetailPage Navigation Bar on Windows](masterdetailpage-navigation-bar.md).
+- Collapsing the [`FlyoutPage`](xref:Xamarin.Forms.FlyoutPage) navigation bar.
+For more information, see [FlyoutPage Navigation Bar on Windows](flyoutpage-navigation-bar.md).
 - Setting toolbar placement options.
 For more information, see [Page Toolbar Placement on Windows](page-toolbar-placement.md).
 - Enabling page icons to be displayed on a [`TabbedPage`](xref:Xamarin.Forms.TabbedPage) toolbar.
 For more information, see [TabbedPage Icons on Windows](tabbedpage-icons.md).